 - Moten Elementary School

 - Stanton Elementary School

 - Takoma Elementary School

 - Turner Elementary School

-- Thomas Elementary School
+- Whitlock Elementary School (formerly Aiton)

 See in-boundary school.

+Students with limited English proficiency can apply to any DCPS or public charter school.
 Public schools do not discriminate based on the language needs or preferred home language of students.
-Students with limited English proficiency can apply to any DCPS or public charter school.
 The My School DC application asks for the guardian’s preferred language so My School DC can better communicate with the guardian.
 It is not used for a student's placement and does not impact lottery results in any way.

 Students with disabilities can apply to any DCPS or public charter school.
 Click here for helpful links to community resources, transportation information for students with disabilities, family rights/procedural safeguards, and early childhood transition guidelines.
 Public schools do not discriminate based on special education needs of students.